AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-modules.md

 For more information, see the section [Examples of Event Payloads](../../wf-api/general/event-subs-api.md#examples-of-event-payloads) in the Workfront Help article [Event Subscription API](../../wf-api/general/event-subs-api.md).

-See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront trigger module](#object-types-available-for-each-workfront-trigger-module).
+See a list of the Workfront object types for which you can use this module in [Workfront object types available for each Workfront module](#object-types-available-for-each-workfront-trigger-module).

 +++